Ann M. Dennis, MD, MS

 In the news

-Ann Dennis, MD, MS, a member of the Institute for Global Health and Infectious Disease (IGHID) and associate professor of medicine, focuses on the clinical and epidemiologic aspects of HIV/AIDS, particularly among minority and immigrant populations.
+Briefly summarize your background and interests, and how you came to the Institute.
+I originally trained as a biomedical engineer and gained experience with in-host modeling of influenza during my Master’s degree at the University of Virginia.
+I was interested in continuing to work on infectious disease modeling, but wanted to move into the public … Read more The CDC’s Social Network Strategy (SNS) is an evidence-supported approach to increase reach for HIV testing among members of marginalized populations.
+Carol Golin, MD, and Ann M. Dennis, MD, MS, explored key barriers and facilitators prior to implementing an enhanced SNS (eSNS) to increase access to a broader range of HIV prevention and treatment services.
+Guided … Read more Ann Dennis, MD, MS, a member of the Institute for Global Health and Infectious Disease (IGHID) and associate professor of medicine, focuses on the clinical and epidemiologic aspects of HIV/AIDS, particularly among minority and immigrant populations.
 Dennis will soon be starting the implementation phase of the RESPOND Carolinas study, to improve HIV care and prevention in … Read more HIV virus eradication is a complex health challenge due to its long-lived persistence and how it hides in latently infected cells that escape the body’s immune system.
 Effective HIV treatments have decreased the likelihood of someone developing AIDS, while helping individuals live long and healthy lives without transmission to sexual partners.
-But for individuals with long-standing … Read more Global health research is a collaborative process, and each researcher at the Institute for Global Health & Infectious Diseases contributes a piece to solving the puzzle of disease and morbidity.
-With a new academic year underway, read what some of our investigators are working on to improve the health of global populations.
-Their multi-disciplinary findings will be … Read more
+But for individuals with long-standing … Read more

 Dennis Begins Implementation Phase of the RESPOND Carolinas Study